Wes Allen

-Wesley Harrison Allen (born August 15, 1975) is an American politician and former probate judge who is the incumbent Secretary of State of Alabama, serving since 2023.
+Wesley Harrison Allen (born August 15, 1975) is an American politician and former probate judge who is the incumbent secretary of state of Alabama, serving since 2023.
 He was previously a member of the Alabama House of Representatives, representing the 89th district from 2018 to 2022, and was elected as Secretary of State in 2022.

+In February of 2025, he announced his candidacy for Alabama Lieutenant Governor in the 2026 Republican Primary.

 Education

 Allen earned a bachelor's degree from the University of Alabama and a master's degree from Troy University.
-As an undergraduate, Allen played on the Alabama Crimson Tide football team under coaches Dabo Swinney and Gene Stallings.
+As an undergraduate, Allen played on the Alabama Crimson Tide football team under coaches Mike DuBose and Gene Stallings.

 Early political activities

 In 2009, Allen was appointed to serve as a probate judge of Pike County, Alabama by then-Governor Bob Riley.
 Allen won election to a full term as a judge in 2012.
 In 2018, Allen was elected to the Alabama House of Representatives, succeeding Alan Boothe.

 Alabama Secretary of State

 On May 5, 2021, Allen announced his candidacy for secretary of state of Alabama in the 2022 election.
 Allen came in second out of a field of four candidates in the Republican primary on May 24, 2022, forcing a runoff election with State Auditor Jim Zeigler.
 The runoff election was held on June 21, 2022, and Allen defeated Zeigler with the largest percentage margin of victory of any Republican primary race held in Alabama on that date, earning 64% of the votes cast.
 Allen went on to win the general election against Democratic nominee Pamela Lafitte and Libertarian nominee Jason "Matt" Shelby, with Allen attaining 65% of the vote.